vijayps-undefined53/scoreboard/README.md

    ScoreBoard scoreBoardRugby = new ScoreBoard("rugby"); // Note: Football game is the fully supported and default game type
   }

+  A factory pattern(MatchFactory class) for selecting Match interface implementation based on game type(string game name and a ScoringStrategy class takes as constructor param Score interface type, it picks the scoring strategy, using which different scoring operation .
+  To use this scoreboard for a new game type implement the abstract Match class and pass the Score interface implementation type to ScoringStrategy for that game.

   The scoreboard supports the following operations:
   1. Start a new match (any game or Football), initialise score 0 – 0 and add it to the scoreboard, it has two implementations.